OfficeDev/Office-Add-in-samples/Samples/blazor-add-in/outlook-blazor-add-in/README.md

 Working with Blazor Webassembly in the framework of Office, you can:
 - Build cross-platform Office Add-ins using Blazor, C#, and JavaScript Interop
 - Initialize the Office JavaScript API library in Blazor context
-- Interact with Outlook to manipulate paragraphs and content controls
+- Interact with Outlook to work with email and calendar items
 - Interact with document content through Office JavaScript APIs

 ## Applies to